Counterfactual Credit Policy Optimization for Multi-Agent Collaboration: Theoretical Details for Counterfactual Credit

 which matches Eq.~\eqref{eq:main_trpo_gain}.
 If $\Delta_L \ge C(\gamma)\epsilon\sqrt{\delta}$ then the block update is non-decreasing.
 Since $R(\tau)\in[0,1]$ implies $J(\boldsymbol{\theta})\in[0,1]$, any non-decreasing sequence of objective values is bounded above and thus convergent. \end{proof}

-Finally, Lemma~\ref{lem:app_cf_unbiased} applies to the CCPO instantiations in Appendix~\ref{app:ccpo_details} as long as, for the active agent $k$, the counterfactual term $R_{\neg k}$ (and any shaping terms used to compute its advantage, such as running statistics and normalizers) is conditionally independent of agent $k$'s sampled actions in the current rollout.
-Under Think--Solve, $R_{\text{solo}}$ depends only on $(x,\theta_2)$ and independent sampling from $\pi_{\theta_2}(\cdot\mid x)$; under Voting, $R_{\text{without }i}$ depends only on the other agents' proposals and the deterministic voting rule.
-In both cases, the counterfactual term acts as an action-independent baseline for the active agent within the current rollout.
+Finally, Lemma~\ref{lem:app_cf_unbiased} applies to the Think--Solve instantiation in Appendix~\ref{app:ccpo_details} as long as, for the active agent $k$, the counterfactual term $R_{\neg k}$ (and any shaping terms used to compute its advantage, such as running statistics and normalizers) is conditionally independent of agent $k$'s sampled actions in the current rollout.
+In Think--Solve, $R_{\mathrm{solo}}=R_{\neg 1}$ depends only on $(x,\theta_2)$ and independent sampling from the Solver policy $\pi_{\theta_2}(\cdot\mid x)$, so the counterfactual term acts as an action-independent baseline for the active agent within the current rollout.